Security & Business Continuity

 Information Security is one of the key drivers in CDC’s business model to ensure reliable and smooth services to our clients.
 CDC has an established Information Security Management System (ISMS) through which threats / vulnerabilities are monitored and addressed timely to mitigate risks.

 All businesses of CDC are certified against globally accepted ISO/IEC 27001:2013 standard, demonstrating our commitment and focus to safeguard the information critical to the functioning of Pakistan Capital Market.
-Moreover, it ensures that our clients’ assets are well protected in line with internationally recognized best practices of the information age.
+Moreover, it ensures that our clients’ assets are well protected in line with internationally recognized current best practices of the information age.

 Security is embedded into all functions of the company such as IT, Finance, Legal, Operations, Marketing, Product Development, HR, Administration and Internal Audit.
 This cross-functional implementation provides best value to the quality of service.